Pomfret Girls Hockey Joins New Conference

 “When we were approached with this opportunity, we knew it was something that would greatly benefit our girls hockey program and the young ladies who train day-in and day-out,” said Director of Athletics and Afternoon Program Mo Gaitán.
 “The addition of these league games will give us an opportunity to create parity across our schedule, even as we remain committed to the majority of our annual opponents.
 This schedule will continue to be a welcome challenge for our program.”

-The new league, called the Vaillancourt League, is named in honor of Pomfret alumna Sarah Vaillancourt ’04, a two-time Olympic Gold medalist and member of the Canadian national team.
+The new league, called the Vaillancourt Conference, is named in honor of Pomfret alumna Sarah Vaillancourt ’04, a two-time Olympic Gold medalist and member of the Canadian national team.
 After graduating from Pomfret, Vaillancourt played NCAA Division I hockey for the Harvard Crimson, where she was ranked fourth in the nation.

 The six conference teams will play each other twice per season, once at home and once away, along with their out-of-conference games.
 For the first time since joining the NEPSAC ranks, the Pomfret girls team will be eligible for conference postseason play and conference awards.
 Only conference games will count towards the postseason.